Jeremy Wade: Career

 At a young age, Jeremy Wade became interested in fishing; he began as a child when he was living in East Anglia, on the banks of Suffolk's River Stour.
 "The village where I grew up had a river flowing through it.
 So it was inevitable, I think, that I should be drawn to it in the same way that people born in sight of Alpine peaks become climbers.
 My first attempts to catch fish, age seven or eight, were unsuccessful, but then I had some guidance from a school friend and after my first catch I never looked back.
 My parents were happy for me to stay out all day and a big part of my fishing was wanting to find new places, a process that has continued to this day."

 In 1982, Wade made his first overseas trip, to India's mountain rivers.
 Recalling this journey, Wade stated that trip was very hard going.
 "I took just £200 ($265.62 USD) to last me three months but I managed to catch some fish such as Himalayan mahseer up to 18 pounds".
 Upon his return to England, Wade wrote a couple of articles about his experiences in India for a fishing magazine.
 "Despite the discomfort of travelling at such a basic level, there was a real feeling of achievement and I immediately started saving money to go somewhere else.
 I wasn't sure where at that point but I knew there must be other exotic fish out there, although probably not as well documented as Mahseer, but possibly even more spectacular."

 It was during another journey to India in 2005 in the Himalayan foothills that the concept for the television series River Monsters first presented itself.
 Upon hearing of stories from locals that some people had gone missing in the river, Wade began investigating.
 "Locals believed the perpetrator was a giant fish.
 It had the potential for a fascinating TV show--not just for people interested in fish and fishing, but for everyone."
 The fish turned out to be the Goonch catfish, with Wade landing a 161-pound specimen in an epic battle for the episode.
 He has taken many trips to the Congo and Amazon rainforests.
 With the aid of local fishermen, Wade travels the world to catch various fish.
 Wade published his first book, Somewhere Down the Crazy River, with joint-author Paul Boote, in 1992.
-Wade has also written River Monsters, which details his hunts and journeys around the world.
+Wade has also written River Monsters (2011), which details his hunts and journeys around the world, and How to Think Like a Fish (2019), which combines Wade's past experiences with his ruminations on life.